ayussh176/ayussh176/README.md

 🌐 [Check out my Portfolio](https://ayush-portfolio176.netlify.app/)

 🔍 **Passionate About**
-Artificial Intelligence, Web Development, and DevOps.
+Artificial Intelligence, Web Development.
 I’m enthusiastic about building real-world impactful applications and always looking to learn new technologies and collaborate with like-minded developers.

 ---